CDCgov/data-exchange-portal/api/README.md

 - `SAMS_CLIENT_SECRET` - This is the client secret given by SAMS for the dex portal app registration.
 - `SAMS_URL` - This is the base URL for SAMS.
 - `SAMS_REDIRECT_URL` - This is the URL that SAMS was configured to redirect the client to.
 It is required by SAMS as a security mechanism.
+- `SUPPLEMENTAL_API_URL` - This is the URL for the third-party API that provides upload status.
+See the [Data Exchange API Example repo README.md](https://github.com/CDCgov/data-exchange-api-examples) for hostnames for that API.

 Next, install the project dependencies by running `npm install`.
 Next, build the project with `npm run build`.